Ganojan/Central-Processing-Unit-in-Verilog-VHDL/README.md

 - **PDF Report for VHDL Version**: A detailed report documenting the VHDL version of the CPU project, including design explanations and testing results.
 - **VHDL Code Files**: Contains the VHDL and Verilog source code files for all CPU components, including memory latches, FSM, ALU, decoder, and control unit.
 - **Verilog Code Files**: Contains the Verilog source code files for all CPU components, following the conversion from VHDL and refinement for flawless operation.
-- **Block Diagram Screenshots for VHDL and Verilog File**: Screenshots of the complete block diagram for the three ALUs, available for both the Verilog and VHDL versions of the project.
+- **Block Diagram Screenshots**: Screenshots of the complete block diagram for the three ALUs, available for both the Verilog and VHDL versions of the project.

 ## How It Works